hazelgrove/patterns-agda/README.md

 - [complete-satisfy-exclusive.agda](complete-satisfy-exclusive.agda) argues that for an expression e and a constraint ξ of the same type, either e satisfies ξ or e satisfies the dual of ξ, but not both.
 - [matching-determinism.agda](matching-determinism.agda) argues that for an expression e and a pattern p of the same type, exactly one of the following holds: e matches p, e may match p, or e does not match p.
 - [matching-coherence.agda](matching-coherence.agda) shows that patterns and their constraints behave as expected, e.g., an expression matches the pattern if and only if it satisfies the emitted constraint.
-- [complete-relationship.agda](complete-relationship.agda) establishes the relationship between the incomplete and complete constraint languages via the falsify and truthify functions.
+- [complete-relationship.agda](complete-relationship.agda) establishes the relationship between the incomplete and complete constraint languages via the falsify and truify functions.
 - [material-entailment.agda](material-entailment.agda) proves that ξ1 entailing ξ2 is equivalent to ⊤ entailing (dual ξ1) ∨ ξ2.

 Together, the following files prove type safety: